Baasic/baasic-rest-api/rest-api/user-get-by-search-criteria.md

 ### *Notes:*
 - Each object contains ***Links*** array property where each item in the array is a link description object which describes the link relations of the instances.
 The link relations are described by the ***href*** and ***templated*** properties.
 For more details on the HAL conventions see: [Hypertext Application Language] (http://stateless.co/hal_specification.html).

--  API call will be restricted for users that have not authenticated to the Baasic application and don't fulfill at least one of the below prerequisites:
-  - user is account owner,
-  - user has been assigned to the Super Administrator role or
-  - user has been granted READ permissions on a user resources.

-  Search Types (Search is case-sensitive):
+-  *** Search Details***

+   -- See the JSON representation of user object under the Response Codes section for
+      complete list of user properties.
+Note that some properties may not be searchable.
+   -- Allowed Search Types:
    1. Query string can be specified using the BQL (Baasic Query Language) which searches through available user resources by using the basic SQL syntax.
 For more information on available SQL operators and examples see: [https://msdn.microsoft.com/en-us/library/ms174986.aspx](https://msdn.microsoft.com/en-us/library/ms174986.aspx).
+This type of search is case-sensitive.
-  2. In contrast to the query string, phrase string should contain keyword or exact sentence.
-Only users that contain phrase string in at least one of the search fields will be listed.
-Search fields are: "username" and "email".
+   2. In contrast to the query string, phrase string should contain expected user resource property.
+Only user resource whose property matches the search keyword will be listed.
+This type of search is case-insensitive. sitive.